davecoll3/magic-8-ball/README.md

 # The Magic 8 Ball

 The Magic 8 Ball is used for fortune telling or seeking advice.
-This is a fun website where users can ask a question and receive a response that affirms or rejects their query; it can also provide a neutral response.
+This is a fun website where users can ask the Magic 8 Ball a question and receive a response that affirms or rejects their query; it can also provide a neutral response.

 The primary technologies used to form the basis of this website are the coding languages HTML, CSS and JavaScript which were complemented by use of the Bootstrap framework.